iurisegtovich/PyTherm-applied-thermodynamics/README.md

 # About the project:

-We have a GitHub-pages website, check it out [here]( https://iurisegtovich.github.io/PyTherm-applied-thermodynamics/ )!
+We have a GitHub-pages website, check it out [here]( https://iurisegtovich.github.io/PyTherm-applied-thermodynamics/ ).

 # Repository structure:

-* optimized for nbviewer and myBinder navigation:
+* optimized for nbviewer and myBinder navigation

-* see the index on GitHub [here](https://iurisegtovich.github.io/PyTherm-applied-thermodynamics/blob/master/index.ipynb)

 # License